shawkysobhy/WeathAir/README.md

 ---

-- [ ] previous version **Air Quality** api provide historical data and forecast of weather and population with get city end point i see it in docs but in current version in postman provide only **current values** only with paid version i think,
+- [ ] previous version **Air Quality** api provide historical data and forecast of weather and pollution with get city end point i see it in docs but in current version in postman provide only **current values** only with paid version i think,

 - [ ] Unfortunately, the map of weather i suffers, and after searching,but I think i found soluation with useing leaflet map nad openweather map api to make this feature ,and due to time constraints, i haven't complete, and i hope you take that into consideration."